noovm/noovm.github.io/README.md

 ## FAQ

 **Is a VM required?**
-No. NOVM simulates training without a VM.
+No. Noo VM simulates training without a VM.

 **Can I use my own model?**
 No, currently you can only use `openai-gpt-oss-120b`